-The second major difference between Roku test automation and more traditional test automation is the lack of any sort of virtualization.
+The second major difference from more traditional test automation is that Roku’s test automation doesn’t include virtualization.
 Roku automation requires that the WebDriver be able to communicate directly with a physical Roku device.
 This is most easily achieved by having the automation code, WebDriver, and Roku device all on the same network.
 In order to get new builds of a channel onto the Roku Device, the channel must be sideloaded manually, and Roku restricts devices to only having one sideloaded channel on a device at a time.
-All of the above differences can cause frustrations in development and testing, and unfortunately leave few to no options for integrating automated tests into a CI pipeline.
-My best suggestion is to have engineers run the automated tests prior to creating their pull requests.
-While this may leave much to be desired, it is still better than having no way to automate tests.

 How Can Roku Test Automation Be Implemented?

 With Roku’s announcement of their test automation framework, they’ve opened up automation more than it has ever been on Roku devices.
-While there are still some things left to be desired in terms of automation support, such as a framework in a more well-known language or an emulator to allow for CI automated testing, the impact of this announcement is huge for automation practices around Roku and should allow for a more expedited development lifecycle for Roku channels.
+Even though it has some noticeable difference from more traditional automation suites, the framework opens doors to a level of automation that was previously unprecedented on the platform.
+The impact of this announcement is huge for automation practices around Roku and should allow for a more expedited development lifecycle for Roku channels.

 Roku re-published this article on their Developer Blog.